jeanlauliac/blog/articles/react-robust-properties/index.md

 as an [LRU cache](https://en.wikipedia.org/wiki/Cache_algorithms).

 In our specific case, it is very unlikely for the immutable `Iterable` to be reverted to an older value.
-Thanks to this knowledge, we can simply store the latest result:
+We can simply store the latest result:

     function memoizedSortPost() {
       var lastPosts = null;